 The chart below shows the estimated proportion who have applied, by nationality.
 The black lines are error bars showing the uncertainty around the main estimate.
 These are based on a 95% confidence interval.

 The upper and lower estimates are based on a 95% confidence interval around the population estimate.
 Upper and lower estimates cannot be calculated for EEA countries and Switzerland because we do not know the confidence interval of the combined population estimate.
 Luxembourg has no error bars because the lower estimate of the population is zero.

 We also have data on the place of residence of people who have applied and can compare this to the estimated number of EU citizens in each constituent part of the UK.
 The second chart below shows the resulting estimates of the percentage who have applied in each area.

-In most cases, the EUSS requires applicants to scan their identity documents using the ‘EU Exit: ID Document Check’ application which is currently available only for Android devices.
+In most cases, the EUSS requires applicants to scan their identity documents using the ‘EU Exit: ID Document Check’ application which is currently available on Android devices and on iPhone 8 and 8 Plus.
 In the event that someone cannot scan their documents digitally, they can do so for a fee at one of 77 document scanning centres.

 This interactive map shows the locations of document scanning centres across the UK.
 Scanning centres are shown as pink dots on the map and around each one is a shaded area showing a 30-minute walk, 30-minute drive, and 60-minute drive (one way) from the centre.

 The EUSS exists because, in most cases, people residing in the UK based on rights derived from EU law will no longer have a legal right to reside in the UK once it leaves the EU.
 These individuals must apply for the new status.
 If they do not then they could be unlawfully resident in the UK in the future.

 The main categories of people who must apply are:

 - EU (excluding Irish), EEA and Swiss citizens